InquestGeronimo/hacker-news-client/README.md

     ...]
 ```

 2. Select a random story from the client payload.
-For the example below, we are obtaiing a story pertaining from the **Best** stories.
+For the example below, we are obtaining a story pertaining from the **Best** stories.

 ```py
 from hnclient import HackerNewsClient